-Whatever you’re grating, whether it’s cheese, garlic or fruit; it needs to be a sturdy grater.
+Whatever you’re grating, whether it’s cheese, garlic, or fruit; it needs to be a sturdy grater.
 I’ve had graters that snap when you apply the slightest bit of pressure.

 A Great Set of Knives

-With a great set of knives, you can chop through just about anything at lightening speed.
+With a great set of knives, you can chop through just about anything at lightning speed.
 Vegetables, meat, fruit…you name it.
 Blunt knives and regular knives that we eat with aren’t as sharp for a reason.
 They aren’t made for the job.
 You won’t regret treating yourself to a set of these!